Vitamin B6 food belongs in the anti-frailty group of four.

 Researchers in the USA have found that many people have low levels of circulating B6 in their blood.

-This also invites questions about the abundance of the normal flora in the gut; many of them do synthesise the B vitamins and we would all do well to enjoy a probiotic like kefir on a regular basis.
+This also invites questions about the abundance of the normal flora in the gut.
+Many of these bacteria do synthesise the B vitamins; we would all benefit from a probiotic like kefir on a regular basis.

 sweeteners have also been fingered.

-The B vitamins are water-soluble and some is lost in the liquid used to cook our food.
+The B vitamins are water-soluble and some are lost in the liquid used to cook our food.

-Very disturbing is research into the B6 status of those in old age homes; scientists found that only 27% were at no risk from malnutrition.
+There is very disturbing research into the B6 status of those in old age homes; scientists found that only 27% were at no risk from malnutrition and frailty.

-"Poor nutritional status, old age, inactivity and low s-albumin were all related to the overall poor health of subjects with B6 deficiency."
+"Poor nutritional status, old age and low s-albumin were all related to the overall poor health of subjects with B6 deficiency; and inactivity too."

 - BMC Geriatrics[3]

-Malnutrition is far less prevalent than when eating institution food.
+Malnutrition is far more prevalent when eating institution food.

-Learning how to cook chickpeas, also known as garbanzo-beans, is a huge step to ensure that you are getting enough vitamin B6 food.
-Then freeze them so they are readily available for stews and soups; and hummus.
+Learning how to cook chickpeas, also known as garbanzo-beans is a huge step towards ensuring that you are getting enough vitamin B6 food.
+Then freeze them so they are readily available for stews, soups and hummus.

 Here are the back issues.

-A vitamin B6 anaemia obviously lowers the oxygen carrying capacity of the blood; that would contribute to at least two of the cardinal signs of frailty syndrome; low energy levels and slowed walking speed.
+A vitamin B6 anaemia obviously reduces the oxygen carrying-capacity of the blood.
+That would contribute to at least two of the cardinal signs of frailty syndrome; low energy levels and slowed walking speed.

-The tea and toast diet of so many elderly people is obviously one major cause.
+The "tea and toast" breakfast of so many elderly people is obviously one major cause.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.